 DAY TOURS – BEST THINGS TO DO FROM PALM COVE

 Even though this picturesque village can cater to everyone in the family and there are many things to do at Palm Cove, it is also a great hub for exploring tropical north Queensland.
-There are companies throughout Palm Cove that can assist with booking tours.
-The tours can range from water sports over to the nearby islands, to a Great Barrier Reef cruise from Cairns or Port Douglas.
+Many local companies can assist with booking day trips from Palm Cove.
+The things to do around palm cove can range from water sports over to the nearby islands, to a Great Barrier Reef cruise from Cairns or Port Douglas.

 DAY TRIPS FROM CAIRNS

-Daintree Rainforest to Cape Tribulation – You will need a full day, to see some of the areas around Port Douglas.
+Daintree Rainforest to Cape Tribulation – To see some of the areas around Port Douglas you will likely need a full day.
 If you want to take your time and experience this area, I’d suggest staying in one of the local resorts or hotels, but if time is not on your side, you can still discover the beauty of the area in a day trip.
 Mossman Gorge is located in the southern part of the World Heritage listed Daintree National Park and contains some of the oldest rainforests on earth.
 Moving on to Cape Tribulation is where two World Heritage areas meet – the rainforest of the Daintree National Park and the Great Barrier Reef.

 Visit the Village of Kuranda – One day trip we can personally recommend is a visit to Kuranda on the Kuranda Scenic Railway and Kuranda Skyrail.
 It is one of the highlights of our trip, and you can read all about our experience below.